eltos/PasteIntoFile/README.md

 If enabled, the filename is purely determined by the template (which supports a dedicated counter variable).

-[^save_plain_text]: To force saving plain text data to a file with a special extension, use uppercase letters or prepend a dot to the file extension (neither will change the actual filename).
+[^save_plain_text]: To force saving plain text data to a file with a special extension, prepend a dot to the file extension (the actual filename will still have only a single dot).
-For example, when copying syntax highlighted HTML code snippets from a browser, using `html` will cause the html-formatted text to be saved, while using `HTML` will save the plain text.
+For example, when copying syntax highlighted HTML code snippets from a browser, using `html` will cause the html-formatted text to be saved, while using `.html` will save the plain text.

 ### Paste into existing files (Append/Replace)